dotnet/runtime/docs/installer/design-docs/native-hosting.md

 One such scenario is a COM host on multiple threads.
 The app is not running any .NET Core yet (no CoreCLR loaded).
 On two threads in parallel COM activation is invoked which leads to two invocations into the `comhost` to active .NET Core objects.
 The `comhost` will use the `hostfxr_initialize...` and `hostfxr_get_runtime_delegate` APIs on two threads in parallel then.
 Only one of them can load and initialize the runtime (and also perform full framework resolution and determine the framework versions and assemblies to load).
 The other has to become a `secondary host context` and try to conform to the first one.
 The above behavior of `hostfxr_initialize...` blocking until the `first host context` is done initializing the runtime will make sure of the correct behavior in this case.

 At the same time it gives the native app (`comhost` in this case) the ability to query and modify runtime properties in between the `hostfxr_initialize...` and `hostfxr_get_runtime_delegate` calls on the `first host context`.

+### API usage
+The `hostfxr` exports are defined in the [hostfxr.h](https://github.com/dotnet/core-setup/blob/master/src/corehost/cli/hostfxr.h) header file.
+The runtime helper and method signatures for loading managed components are defined in [coreclr_delegates.h](https://github.com/dotnet/core-setup/blob/master/src/corehost/cli/coreclr_delegates.h) header file.

+Currently we don't plan to ship these files, but it's possible to take them from the repo and use it.

 ### Support for older versions